MrPerruche/BRCI/Doc/DOCUMENTATION.md

 Calling this function will clone the project folder to brick rigs.
 Be careful using this since it does overwrite anything with the same project name.

+### `data.write_to_br()`

+Calling this function will duplicate everything generated so far in Brick Rigs' folder.
+It only works for Windows users.
+If the project is already in Brick Rigs' vehicle folder, it will replace the previous one without causing an error.

+### Other functions

 ### `data.debug()`

 `data.debug(summary_only, write, print_bricks)` has 3 arguments: